-Transfer the broth back to the stock pot, turn the heat to medium-high heat, and add in the potatoes.
+Transfer the broth back to the stock pot, turn the heat to medium-high, and add in the potatoes.
 Bring it to a boil and then reduce to a simmer, cooking the potatoes until they are tender.
-About 5 minutes.
+This will take about 5 minutes.

 In a separate fry pan, warm 1 tablespoon of olive oil over a medium-low heat.
 Add in the shredded Brussels sprouts and saute them until they are just tender, about 3 minutes.
-They will brighten up, turn a gorgeous color green.
+They will brighten up and turn a gorgeous color green.

 TIP: Overcooking sprouts makes them smell like rotten eggs due to the high levels of sulforaphane they contain.
 On the flip side, this chemical fights off cancer.